juliasilge/supervised-ML-case-studies-course/chapters/chapter3.md

 <exercise id="5" title="Imbalanced data">

 This is real data from the real world, so you need to think through important modeling concerns, including how imbalanced the class is that you want to predict.
-The `voters` data set is available in your environment.
+You have been exploring this data set in the past few exercises.
 What is your assessment?

 <choice>
 <opt text="This data set is imbalanced." correct="true">